 The simplified approach used to estimate the contributions to GSAT in Figure 6.22 have been supplemented with ESM simulations driven by the two versions of the SSP3-7.0-lowSLCF scenario (Section 6.7.1.1).
-Results from five CMIP6 ESMs with fully interactive atmospheric chemistry and aerosols for the high-methane scenario show (Allen et al., 2020, 2021) that these reductions in emissions of air pollutants would lead to additional increase in GSAT by 2055 relative to 2015 compared to the standard SSP3-7.0 scenario, with a best estimate of 0.23 ± 0.05°C, and a corresponding increase in global mean precipitation of 1.3 ± 0.17% (note that uncertainties from the work of Allen et al here and elsewhere are reported as twice standard deviation).
-Including methane mitigation (SSP3-7.0-lowSLCF-lowCH4) would lead to a small increase in global precipitation (0.7 ± 0.1 %) by mid-century despite a decrease in GSAT (see 6.7.3), which is related to the higher sensitivity of precipitation to sulphate aerosols than greenhouse gases (Allen et al., 2021) (also see Section 8.2.1).
+Results from five CMIP6 ESMs with fully interactive atmospheric chemistry and aerosols for the high-methane scenario show (Allen et al., 2020, 2021) that these reductions in emissions of air pollutants would lead to an additional increase in GSAT by 2055 relative to 2015 compared to the standard SSP3-7.0 scenario, with a best estimate of 0.23°C ± 0.05°C, and a corresponding increase in global mean precipitation of 1.3 ± 0.17% (note that uncertainties from the work of Allen et al. here and elsewhere are reported as twice standard deviation).
+Including methane mitigation (SSP3-7.0-lowSLCF-lowCH4) would lead to a small increase in global precipitation (0.7 ± 0.1 %) by mid-century despite a decrease in GSAT (Section 6.7.3), which is related to the higher sensitivity of precipitation to sulphate aerosols than greenhouse gases (Section 8.2.1; Allen et al., 2021).

-Regionally inhomogeneous ERFs can lead to regionally dependent responses (see section 6.4.3).
-Mitigation of non-methane SLCFs over the period 2015 to 2055 (SSP3-7.0-lowSLCF-highCH4 versus SSP3-7.0) will lead to positive ERF over land regions (Allen et al., 2020).
-There are large regional differences in the ERF from no significant trend over Northern Africa to about 0.5 W m-2 decade-1 for South Asia.
+Regionally inhomogeneous ERFs can lead to regionally dependent responses (Section 6.4.3).
+Mitigation of non-methane SLCFs over the period 2015–2055 (SSP3-7.0-lowSLCF-highCH4 versus SSP3-7.0) will lead to positive ERF over land regions (Allen et al., 2020).
+There are large regional differences in the ERF from no significant trend over North Africa to about 0.5 W m–2 decade–1 for South Asia.
 The differences are mainly driven by differences in the reductions of sulphate aerosols.
 There is not a strong correspondence between regional warming and the ERF trends.
 As expected, the sensitivity (temperature change per unit ERF) increases towards higher latitudes due to climate feedbacks and teleconnections.
-Regionally, the warming rates are higher over continental regions, with highest increase in temperatures for Central and Northern Asia and the Arctic in 2055 relative to 2015.
-The models agree on increasing global mean trend in precipitation due to SLCFs, however precipitation trends over land are more uncertain (Allen et al., 2020), in agreement with the relationship between aerosol and precipitation trends assessed in Chapter 8.
+Regionally, the warming rates are higher over continental regions, with the highest increase in temperatures for Central and northern Asia and the Arctic in 2055 relative to 2015.
+The models agree on an increasing global mean trend in precipitation due to SLCFs, however precipitation trends over land are more uncertain (Allen et al., 2020), in agreement with the relationship between aerosol and precipitation trends assessed in Chapter 8.

-ESM estimates of future concentrations of various SLCFs vary considerably even when using the same future emission scenarios which is related to sources of model structural uncertainty in the several physical, chemical and natural emission model parameterisations.
-The general uncertainties in understanding and representing chemical and physical processes governing the life cycle of SLCFs (see Box 6.1) necessarily also applies to simulations of future concentrations and ERF.
-In addition, how the models are able to simulate climate changes (i.e., circulation and precipitation) that affects the dispersion and removal of SLCFs constitute a structural uncertainty in the models.
-Also SLCF related climate feedbacks (e.g., NOx from lightning or BVOCs from vegetation) (Section 6.4.5) add to the uncertainty.
+ESM estimates of future concentrations of various SLCFs vary considerably even when using the same future emission scenarios, which is related to sources of model structural uncertainty in the several physical, chemical and natural emission model parametrizations.
+The general uncertainties in understanding and representing chemical and physical processes governing the life cycle of SLCFs (Box 6.1) necessarily also applies to simulations of future concentrations and ERF.
+In addition, how the models are able to simulate climate changes (i.e., circulation and precipitation) that affect the dispersion and removal of SLCFs constitute a structural uncertainty in the models.
+Also SLCF-related climate feedbacks (e.g., NOx from lightning or BVOCs from vegetation; Section 6.4.5) add to the uncertainty.